What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 · Facial and Eye Makeup - Blushes, eyeshadows, bronzers, and face powders in general tend to last longer as they are dry formulations, containing little to no moisture as liquid and cream products do.
 However, you will know that they have expired once they start losing pigmentation, dry out and become hardened, or they might even start to crumble, which will make them unusable.

-· Expired Lipstick starts losing pigmentation when they are no longer good.
-The texture and consistency might be affected as well, making their application not as smooth as it should be.
-They could also begin to smell funky.
+· Expired lipstick starts losing pigmentation when it is no longer good.
+The texture and consistency might be affected as well, making application not as smooth as it should be.
+It could also begin to smell funky.

 Image of makeup products and a makeup bag as a part of post talking about what to do with expired makeup and if it is bad to use expired makeup.